New Orleans Named #1 Most Romantic City to Contract a Disease

 In awarding New Orleans the title, Traveler Today noted the city’s unwavering commitment to maintaining a water system that rivals anything from medieval times.

 “The way New Orleans makes its citizens constantly boil water because it may be dangerous to their health, and even then only gives them notice of the issue long after most of them have already used it to brush their teeth, take showers or get a drink, really put it over the edge.
-This city is on another level, like the New England Patriots, so it was unanimous.
+This city is on another level, like the New England Patriots with Tom Brady, so it was unanimous.
 Our entire team voted for New Orleans as number one.
 Can you say dynasty?” said Dayd.

 “Expect an increase in water boils, flooding, and potholes over the next few months — we’re going to party like it’s 1718,” said Bodin.